-Fr Ambrose Pereira sdb, Secretary for Social Communication It has all happened so suddenly. have realized tha months we have been engaged in online education and zoom meetings and have been connected with friends and family using a variety of programs that new technology offers us.
+Fr Ambrose Pereira sdb, Secretary for Social Communication

+It has all happened so suddenly.
+Symptoms of the SARS live virus, hygiene and sanitising, social distancing and stay at home instructions have been constant reminders to all of us.
+Over the past months we have been engaged in online education and zoom meetings and have been connected with friends and family using a variety of programs that new technology offers us.